 What does public liability insurance cover?

-Public liability insurance helps businesses meet the costs of a claim for damages or injury that occur to a third party, during the course of regular work.
+Public liability insurance helps businesses meet the costs of a claim for damages or injury that occur to a third party during the course of regular work.
+It is taken out by businesses, companies, or tradespeople whose work involves public interaction, even if that contact is only occasional.

 • A plumber who accidently damages a pipe, causing a leak which results in material damage to a building.